Naturism And Naturists Defined and Explained

 Naturism and Sexuality

-Naturism has nothing to do with sex.
-The only reason people associate naturism and naturists with sexuality is due to how nudity is treated in the United States.
+Naturism is not about sex.
+The only reason people associate naturism and naturists with sexuality is due to how nudity is treated in American culture.
 In most cases, nudity in a movie is associated with romance scenes and other sexual acts.

 In a naturist society, people are free to express their bodies in non-sexual ways.
 This often opens people up to a new way of experiencing life, connecting to nature and to other people.

 Those who enjoy being unclothed in nature or indoors have many available options.
 Naturist clubs and resorts are popular for those who like a social setting and want to pursue a variety of activities outdoors.

 But there are also many other ways to experience naturism: nude beaches, nude cruises, festivals, hot springs, swimming holes / skinny dipping spots, naked parties and more.

 Croatia, with its extensive coastline and hundreds of islands in the Adriatic Sea, was the site of one of the first naturist beaches in 1934.
 Plenty of privacy and an abundance of sea and sunshine provide this area with the perfect spot for soaking up the sun.

 Currently it is the site of over 30 official nudist beaches and nudist resorts with a wealth of other unofficial sites along the coastline.
 Other countries in Europe have offerings ranging from apartments and camping to beaches and resorts include Spain, Italy, Denmark, and Ireland.
 Facilities abound throughout the world.

 What Should I Expect At Landed Naturist Clubs?

 “Landed” or membership naturist clubs are those that have their own facilities.
 In the U.S., there are two types of clubs: privately owned and co-operatives.
 Privately owned clubs are for-profit businesses, and co-operatives are run by the members with an elected board.